Iamvamshi29/College_Ecommerce_App/README.md

 ## BookShor

-BookShor is book application where user can buy and sell books.
+Engineering Items selling application where user can buy and sell items.
 This app manage data locally using SQLite database.